ahmedfathi1/Project-1/README.md

 ## Summary Plot (Bar Version)
 ![Bar version](Summary plot (bar version).png)
 ![RandomForest Viz](RandomForest_Plot.png)
-Looking at SHAP and my original Feature Importances, we can see that they both have the same features listed at the top, however they differ in the way they scale how impactful they are to the target.
+Looking at SHAP and my original Feature Importance from before, we can see that they both have the same features listed at the top, however they differ in the way they scale how impactful they are to the target.

 ## Summary Plot (Dotted Version)
 ![Dotted](Summary plot (default version).png)